-- Through planned internal evaluations carried out by the independent Internal Audit Unit. - Through the analysis of process efficiency indicators.
+- Through planned internal evaluations carried out by the Department of Quality Documentation. - Through the analysis of process efficiency indicators.

-- 1. Comparative performance analysis based on national and international measures (bench-marking). - 2.
+- 1. Comparative performance analysis based on national and international measures (benchmarking). - 2.
 Review of the relevant process in the Authority's Quality Manual. - 3.
 Improvement of process procedures, through internal evaluations of the IQS.